RapidSoftwareSolutions/Marketplace-EventbriteAPI-package/README.md

 | userId| String     | Required: The ID of the user.
 If you want to get details about the currently authenticated user, use "me" value.

 ## EventbriteAPI.getUserOrders
-Returns a user for the specified user as user.
+Returns a paginated response of orders, under the key orders, of all orders the user has placed (i.e. where the user was the person buying the tickets).

 | Field       | Type       | Description
 |-------------|------------|----------